MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbServer/management-tools/stress-and-performance-tool/configuring-policies.md

 ## <a name="conferencing-policy"></a>Criteri conferenza
 <a name="ConferencingPolicy"> </a>

-Per le conferenze, è stato creato lo script MeetingPolicy.ps1 conferenza.
+Per le conferenze, abbiamo lo script MeetingPolicy.ps1 conferenza.
 Se è necessaria ulteriore assistenza, consultare i cmdlet web conferencing.

 ## <a name="contacts-policy"></a>Criteri contatti
 <a name="ContactsPolicy"> </a>